 I figured I would dust off the ol' blog to write a little about my first ultramarathon.
 I ran the Moab Red Hot 55k in Utah on February 14, 2015.

-I know I've written about them before, but I would be half the runner I am today without the help of the…Continue
+I know I've written about them before, but I would be half the runner I am today without the help of the Attack Pack Running Group.
+They are always game for a…Continue

 Added by Katie Benzel on March 16, 2015 at 5:30pm — No Comments